JamesHawk585/flatiron-phase-2-project/README.md

 6. [x] Use a form to make your post request, specifically a controlled form/component.
 7. [] For this project, you will need two separate repositories: one for your frontend and one for your backend.
-8. [17/30] At least 30 total commits.
+8. [22/30] At least 30 total commits.

 ToDo List:
 1. [x] Append new blog post to the dom.
-2. [] Add functionality to delete blog post.
-3. [] reseacrh Environmental Variables. .git ignore.
+3. [] research Environmental Variables. .git ignore.
     .env files.
-4. [] Esnure Restful Routing is being used.
+4. [x] Esnure Restful Routing is being used.
-5. [] React Router
+5. [x] React Router

 -------------------------------------------------------------------------
 6. [] MVP Complete
 -------------------------------------------------------------------------

+7. [] Add functionality to delete blog post.
 7. [] Submit backend repo
 8. [] darkMode
 9. [] CSS